-I purchased this bare root, fan trained peach tree (Duke of York) on February 23rd 2020 to train against the south-east facing wall of my unheated lean-to greenhouse.
+I purchased my peach tree (‘Duke of York) as a bare-root, part-trained fan, on February 23rd 2020 to grow against the south-east facing wall of my unheated lean-to greenhouse.

 I had left it rather late to order online finding most suppliers had sold out.
 But after a bit more internet digging, I came across Southern Fruit Trees.
-Turns out, they are a fantastic trained fruit tree nursery: a small two man team, growing all of their own stock; knowledgable and dedicated.
-What’s more they are only a 40 minute drive away at Liss, West Sussex.
-In fact, they are just a stone’s throw from Blackmore nurseries where many of my original fruit trees came from.
+Turns out, they are a fantastic trained-fruit tree nursery: a small two man team, growing all of their own stock; knowledgable and dedicated.
+What’s more they are only a 40 minute drive away from me at Liss, West Sussex.
+As it happens, they are just a stone’s throw from Blackmore nurseries where many of my original fruit trees came from.
 Southern Fruit Trees, it turns out, actually supply Blackmore!
 I highly recommend this nursery: they are knowledgeable and helpful.

 I drove over to Liss and was delighted to find Southern Fruit Trees packed with well grown, and very reasonably priced, fruit trees.
 A couple of hours later and I was back home with this lithe young fan-trained peach.
 As you can see it has had excellent initial training with lots of whip branches all laying in a neat fan-shaped plane, ready to plant, prune and tie in.

 I dug a good hole, added some Rootgrow mycorrhizal fungi and backfilled with soil enriched with bone meal.